Abingdon Learning Trust: Joining of St Michael's

 On 18th September 2024, it was announced that St Michael's Church of England Primary School in Steventon, Oxfordshire is to join the Abingdon Learning Trust in December 2024.
 It had been previously announced that the school was looking to become an academy and join a multi-academy trust.
 They had a four-week consultation period for this, from 15 April–10 May 2024, where those affected were able to send their thoughts to the school.
 The school had an open meeting on 17th April, in which the Trust spoke about why they believed it beneficial for the school to join them.

 St Michael's said they had also considered joining the Ridgeway Education Trust (RET) and the Vale Academy Trust, but had chosen the Abingdon Learning Trust due for a number of reasons, including already being part of the Abingdon Partnership, ALT aligning more closely to the school's values, and RET and Vale being large and currently not in a position to accept more schools.
 On 1 December 2024, St Michael's officially joined the Abingdon Learning Trust.

+Name change

+Abingdon Learning Trust announced in July 2026 that they would be known as "ALT Trust" from September.
+They cited the fact that "its work now extends across a wider geographical area" as the reason for the change.
+The name change was filed on 8 June, and was set to take place on either 1 September, or when the Trust received written consent of the change from the Department for Education, whichever was later.
+The name was officially changed on 18 September 2026.